-- We will preserve and develop the Catholic character of the school and this responsibility will permeate throughout all of our actions within, and through all aspects of, the school and the local community. - We will ensure that the school is conducted in accordance with its trust deed, which includes the provisions of: - Canon Law. - The Curriculum Directory and Bishops' statements on religious education. - Any Diocesan directives relating to schools. - We will conduct the school in accordance with its Instrument of Government and in particular its mission statement. - We will support and implement the policies and procedures of the diocese, including the Diocesan Bishop's policies on education, including religious education, and Admissions Guidance issued by the diocese, and the expectations of the Diocesan Bishops issued collectively, specifically the Bishops' memorandum on the Appointment of Teachers in Catholic schools. - We will respond to the needs of the Catholic community as a whole as represented by the Diocesan Bishop, complying in all respects with diocesan requirements. - We will protect, promote and serve the Diocese in the ministry of our role as governors faithfully and in particular in compliance with Diocesan Protocols for a committed working relationship between the Diocese and the school. - We will consider not only the interests of the school, but the interests of other Catholic schools, colleges, academies and of Catholic education throughout the diocese. - We will undertake to discharge our duties as governors with due care and diligence. - We will consider carefully how our decisions may affect the community and other schools, colleges and academies.
+- We will preserve and develop the Catholic character of the school and this responsibility will permeate throughout all of our actions within, and through all aspects of, the school and the local community. - We will ensure that the school is conducted in accordance with its trust deed, which includes the provisions of: - Canon Law. - The Curriculum Directory and Bishops' statements on religious education. - Any Diocesan directives relating to schools. - We will conduct the school in accordance with its Instrument of Government and in particular its mission statement. - We will support and implement the policies and procedures of the diocese, including the Diocesan Bishop's policies on education, including religious education, and Admissions Guidance issued by the diocese, and the expectations of the Diocesan Bishops issued collectively, specifically the Bishops' memorandum on the Appointment of Teachers in Catholic schools. - We will respond to the needs of the Catholic community as a whole as represented by the Diocesan Bishop, complying in all respects with diocesan requirements. - We will protect, promote and serve the Diocese in the ministry of our role as governors faithfully and in particular in compliance with Diocesan Protocols for a committed working relationship between the Diocese and the school. - We will consider not only the interests of the school, but the interests of other Catholic schools, colleges, academies and of Catholic education throughout the diocese. - We will provide strategic challenge to test and assure ourselves that the safeguarding policies and procedures in place at the school are effective and support the delivery of a robust whole school approach to safeguarding. - We will undertake to discharge our duties as governors with due care and diligence. - We will consider carefully how our decisions may affect the community and other schools, colleges and academies.